Tale of Two Brothers: Sibs of People with Disabilities

 I can’t imagine our lives without Tommy.
 I think God knew our family needed him to help us get through the rough spots.
 He is a very thoughtful quiet guy, who is one of the most caring people on the planet.
 He is also a terrific problem solver and continues to be such a source of joy and support to Aaron and all of us.

-In this picture (Aaron 10 yrs) and Tommy (10 yrs) pose on one of the hiking trails in the Great Smoky Mountains.
+Aaron is now 43 and Tommy is now 42 years old, but in this picture (Aaron 10 yrs) and Tommy (8 yrs) pose on one of the hiking trails in the Great Smoky Mountains.
 Sometimes our whole family would go on the hikes, sometimes Tommy and his dad, Tom, would go and spend a couple nights on the trail while Aaron and I stayed in the basecamp.

 Thankfully Aaron let me use him for an excuse so I wouldn’t have to hike 10 miles up the mountain, sleep on the ground worrying about bears, and shovel the … you know.
 Sometimes it was just Aaron and me roughing it in the camper with running water and toilets that flushed.
 Sometimes my dad or sister Janet joined us at basecamp.
 It was always a great family adventure (click here).